-I have been at Tiratanaloka only since June 2012, and am still finding my feet here in some ways.
-I'm really appreciating being here, though.
+I have been at Tiratanaloka since June 2012 and I'm really appreciating being here.
 The retreats I've been on have been excellent; very powerful, for me as well as for most of the women who come on them.
 It's a great privilege to be in a situation where I'm engaging with the Dharma so directly as part of my "work"; whether through meditation, leading study groups, giving talks, doing the prostration practice and puja, or talking to individuals about their practice.
-Running retreats alongside the others on the team is very enjoyable and bonding, and I've come to feel very much part of things in a short space of time, probably because of the intensity of what we do together.
+Running retreats alongside the others on the team is very enjoyable and bonding, probably because of the intensity of what we do together.

 Before I came to Tiratanaloka, I lived and worked in London for 25 years.
 At first, I was a school teacher, but I've been working for Triratna full-time since 1996.
 I worked in Evolution in Bethnal Green, then for Karuna as a door-to-door fundraiser and appeal leader.
 My final two years in London were spent working in Lama's Pyjamas, the London Buddhist Centre's very successful charity shop.
 I was ordained in 1999, and I spent two years visiting India and working alongside Karunamaya and Vajrasuri with women in our Movement there between 2001 and 2003.
 Before coming to Tiratanaloka, I lived in five different women's communities, both in London and in India.
 Some of these living and working situations were more challenging than others, but I feel I've grown enormously through them all, and don't regret being part of any of them.
 The friendships that I formed during these years are of central importance in my life, and it's delightful to find myself at Tiratanaloka with one of the women who was made a mitra with me at the London Buddhist Centre on Dharma Day 1993!